EDI API Server User Guide

 Code Descriptions

 The API server can provide descriptions for all codes (CPT, HCPCS, ICD, etc.) directly in the JSON response.
-The latest API server version always comes with the latest code descriptions files.
+The latest API server version always includes the latest code description files.

 Descriptions can increase the size of the response.
 You can disable this feature by setting the descriptions=false request parameter.